CumulusNetworks/docs/content/nvidia-air-v2/OOB-Management-Network.md

 ## Overview

-The Out-of-Band (OOB) management network is an optional feature that creates a dedicated management plane for your simulation, separate from your data plane.
-When enabled, AIR provisions and configures the entire management network for you.
+The out-of-band (OOB) management network is an optional feature that creates a dedicated management plane for your simulation, separate from your data plane.
+When enabled, Air provisions and configures the entire management network for you.

 The OOB network gives you a single entry point to access all nodes in your simulation.
-From the `oob-mgmt-server`, you can SSH to any node by hostname (for example, `ssh leaf01`).
-Nodes can also use the OOB network to reach external networks—useful for downloading packages, pulling configurations, or other outbound connectivity.
+From the `oob-mgmt-server`, you can SSH into any node by hostname (for example, `ssh leaf01`).
+Nodes can also use the OOB network to reach external networks, which is useful for downloading packages, pulling configurations, or other outbound connectivity tasks.

 This separation mirrors real-world data center design, where management traffic is isolated from production traffic.
 Your simulation nodes have two network identities: a management interface (typically `eth0`) on the OOB network, and data interfaces (such as `swp1`, `eth1`) that you configure for your simulation traffic.